 5GC shared MBS traffic delivery: 5G CN receives a single copy of MBS data packets and delivers a single copy of those MBS data packets to a RAN node.

+Area Session Identifier: A unique identifier within an MBS Session used for an MBS session with location dependent content.
+When present, the Area Session ID together with the TMGI uniquely identify the data flow of an MBS Session in a specific MBS service area.

 Associated PDU Session: A PDU Session associated to a multicast session that is used for 5GC Individual MBS traffic delivery method and for signalling related to a user's participation in a multicast session such as join and leave requests.

 Associated QoS Flow: A unicast QoS Flow that belongs to the associated PDU Session and is used for 5GC Individual MBS traffic delivery method.
-The associated QoS Flow is mapped to a multicast QoS Flow in a multicast MBS session.
+The associated QoS Flow is mapped from a multicast QoS Flow in a multicast MBS session.

 Broadcast communication service: A 5GS communication service in which the same service and the same specific content data are provided simultaneously to all UEs in a geographical area (i.e., all UEs in the broadcast coverage area are authorized to receive the data).